Winnipeg Walkway: Portage Skywalk

 As was the case with the construction of Winnipeg Square, structural pads were built atop Portage Place to allow for future upward expansion.
 There is one atop each end, and there is currently a plan for an office and hotel tower to be built on the western pad.

 Saint Mary Skywalk

 The Saint Mary Skywalk is both the smallest, and the most tenuously-linked segment of the Winnipeg Walkway System.
 Its only connection to the network is via the parkade of The Bay department store.

-Beginning from The Bay parkade eastward, the Saint Mary Skywalk connects three buildings between Vaughan and Edmonton Street:
+Beginning from The Bay parkade eastward, the Saint Mary Skywalk connects two buildings between Vaughan and Edmonton Street: